dispatchrun/dispatch-py/README.md

 export DISPATCH_ENDPOINT_URL="https://f441-2600-1700-2802-e01f-6861-dbc9-d551-ecfb.ngrok-free.app"
 ```

-### Durable coroutines for Python
+### Distributed Coroutines for Python

 The `@dispatch.function` decorator can also be applied to Python coroutines
-(a.k.a. *async* functions), in which case each await point on another
+(a.k.a. *async* functions), in which case each `await` point becomes a
-stateful function becomes a durability step in the execution: if the awaited
+durability step in the execution.
+If the awaited operation fails, it is
-operation fails, it is automatically retried and the parent function is paused
+automatically retried, and the parent function is paused until the result are
-until the result becomes available, or a permanent error is raised.
+available or a permanent error is raised.

 ```python
 @dispatch.function